How To Create a Commercial Kitchen Cleaning Schedule

 - Disinfect door handles and light switches

-To learn more about food hygiene, take a look at our article, ‘What Are The Basic Food Hygiene Rules?’
+To learn more about food hygiene, look at our article, ‘What Are The Basic Food Hygiene Rules?’

 Weekly Cleaning Checklist

-At the end of every week, you should take the time to deep clean appliances and equipment, and to go over any hard-to-reach or easily forgotten spots.
+At the end of every week, you should take the time to deep clean appliances and equipment and review any hard-to-reach or easily forgotten spots.
 If your restaurant is closed for a day or two, then this is a great time to see to the following tasks:

 - Thorough cleaning of sink areas